-In the extreme case where $d \ll \lambda_e$, the mutual decay approaches $\gamma_{12}\to\gamma$ and the effective cooperativity reaches i) $C\ts{eff}\to C=g^2/(\kappa\gamma)$ and ii) $C\ts{eff}\to\infty$, respectively.
-Accounting for the shifts induced by the coherent part of the dipole-dipole interaction, i.e. tuning the cavity such that $\Delta\ts{c}=\Delta\ts{eff}(\Delta\ts{e})$, we find that the depth and the width of each antiresonance is $C\ts{eff}(C\ts{eff}+2)/(C\ts{eff}+1)^2$ and $\gamma\ts{eff}(C\ts{eff} + 1)$, respectively.
-For $d\to 0$ we hence have i) an antiresonance that is just as deep as for the single emitter but twice as wide (superradiance), and ii) an antiresonance that has a depth of 1 and is sharp with a width of $2g^2/\kappa$ (subradiance).
+In the extreme case, where $d \ll \lambda_e$, the mutual decay approaches $\gamma_{12}\to\gamma$, and the effective cooperativity reaches (i) $C\ts{eff}\to g^2/(\kappa\gamma)$ and (ii) $C\ts{eff}\to\infty$, respectively.
+To account for dipole-dipole energy shifts, we impose $\Delta\ts{eff}(\delta)=0$ and, subsequently, tune the cavity such that $\omega\ts{c}=\omega\ts{e} - \delta$; i.e. we match the cavity to the shifted collective emitter resonance.
+For two emitters, the imposed resonance condition yields $\delta = \pm \Omega_{12}$.
+The resulting depth and width of each antiresonance is $C\ts{eff}(C\ts{eff}+2)/(C\ts{eff}+1)^2$ and $\gamma\ts{eff}(C\ts{eff} + 1)$, respectively.
+Hence, for $d\to 0$, we have (i) an antiresonance depth as for the single emitter but twice the width (superradiance), and (ii) an antiresonance that has a depth of 1 and a width of $2g^2/\kappa$ (subradiance).
 While the width of the antiresonance is still limited by $g$, the phase switch bandwidth is independent of $g$.
 This is a direct measure of the subradiance as the slope of the phase switch in this limit is $1/\gamma\ts{eff}$ (see Appendix).
-The result is reminiscent of the one in~\cite{sames2014antiresonance}, however in a very different and less stringent regime where only weak coupling is required and where usually moderate phase shifts are expected; in contrast, for $\gamma\ts{eff}\to 0$, the phase even exhibits a $\pi$ phase change within an extremely narrow frequency range since in this regime $\lim_{\Delta\to 0^\pm}\left(\phi - \phi\ts{c}\right) = \pm\pi/2$.
+The result is reminiscent of the one in~\cite{sames2014antiresonance}, however, in a very different and less stringent regime, where only weak coupling is required and where usually moderate phase shifts are expected; in contrast, for $\gamma\ts{eff}\to 0$, the phase even exhibits a $\pi$ phase change within an extremely narrow frequency range, since in this regime, $\lim_{\Delta\to 0^\pm}\left(\phi - \phi\ts{c}\right) = \pm\pi/2$.